ibm-cloud-docs/dl/order-connect.md

 * {{site.data.keyword.cloud_notm}} highly recommends that a second, diverse direct link be established to prevent outages, whether unplanned, or planned due to maintenance.
 For more information, see [Models for diversity and redundancy](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).
 * All subnets of the VPC or classic network will be connected to the direct link.
 When creating VPCs, make sure to create the VPCs with non-overlapping prefixes and unique subnets.
 To ensure successful connectivity with the classic infrastructure, do not use IP addresses for your VPCs in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
-* A Generic Routing Encapsulation (GRE)/IPsec tunneling requirement between a customer edge router (CER) and a customer virtual router in {{site.data.keyword.cloud_notm}} requires a non-conflicting subnet when ordering.
+* A Generic Routing Encapsulation (GRE)/IPsec tunneling requirement between your Edge router and a customer virtual router in {{site.data.keyword.cloud_notm}} requires a non-conflicting subnet when ordering.
 Default addresses for Direct Link 2.0 are non-routable and do not support tunneling.
 * {{site.data.keyword.cloud_notm}} VPC permits the use of RFC-1918 and IANA-registered IPv4 address space, privately within your VPC, with some exceptions in the IANA Special-Purpose ranges, and select ranges assigned to {{site.data.keyword.cloud_notm}} services.
 When using IANA-registered ranges within your enterprise, and within VPCs in conjunction with {{site.data.keyword.cloud_notm}} Direct Link, custom routes must be installed in each zone.
 For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).

 ## Partner-specific instructions